descorp/OpenAir/README.md

 OpenAir Client for Swift

-OpenAir client for Swift, IT's a terminal program that enables you to submit your OpenAir timesheet.
+This is a Swift terminal program that enables you to submit your OpenAir timesheet.